Table of Contents

 Test maintenance

 Test maintenance is a critical aspect of the automation testing process.
 The main challenge in test automation is maintainability.
 As the automation testing process is continuous, new requirements, changes in the software, and emerging technologies are regularly introduced.
+Selecting the right testing tool is crucial to facilitate collaboration and ensure an effective automation strategy.
 To ensure the reliability and effectiveness of automated tests, the scripts must be constantly maintained and updated.

 This proactive approach helps in avoiding failures in the future and ensures that the automation testing process remains robust and aligned with the evolving software environment.
 Regular test maintenance is essential to adapt to these changes and keep the automation testing process efficient and reliable.